 Study with an Off-Campus Partner

 Visit the Bolton Students Union

 To be confirmed

 This stand-alone professional development course is designed to provide an advanced understanding of the clinical management of adults with cancer from pre-diagnosis to end-of-life.
-It is ideal if you are an aspiring advanced clinical practitioner (ACP) working in primary, secondary or tertiary care, including specialist cancer centres and palliative care environments.
+It's ideal if you're an aspiring advanced clinical practitioner (ACP) working in primary, secondary or tertiary care, including specialist cancer centres and palliative care environments.

-Our expert team will support you to develop your knowledge and understanding of epidemiology, pathophysiology and key elements of cancer biology, with detailed application across the four most common cancers in adults in the UK (breast, prostate, lung and bowel).
+The University of Bolton's expert team will support you in developing your knowledge and understanding of epidemiology, pathophysiology and key elements of cancer biology, with detailed application across the four most common cancers in adults in the UK (breast, prostate, lung and bowel).
 This will enable you to compare and contrast different presentations and consider the clinical implications, including clinical signs and symptoms, sites of disease and metastatic spread.

 Our experienced and knowledgeable team will support you as you explore the potential impact of cancer, and associated treatments, on adults of all ages with cancer.
-We’ll consider the implications of cancer in older people and the complex decision-making that is necessary at different stages of disease.
-We’ll also support you to develop your knowledge and understanding of different consultation styles and communication skills, with application to advanced clinical practice.
+We'll consider the implications of cancer in older people and the complex decision-making necessary at different stages of the disease.
+We'll also support you in developing your knowledge and understanding of different consultation styles and communication skills, with application to advanced clinical practice.

-To benefit from studying this course, you should already a health professional with a basic understanding of oncology and some experience of caring for people with cancer.
+To benefit from this course, you should already be a health professional with a basic understanding of oncology and some experience caring for people with cancer.